fuzaila/bukjou/README.md

 Start by signing up for an account.
 Login to your account using the signed up credentials.

 You can browse the books list and add books to your 'Read' list and 'Favorites' list.
 Books in your 'Favorites' list are configured to always be a subset of your 'Read' list.
+User can also add reviews for books they have read.

 Adding books to your 'Favorites' list will activate your 'Recommendations' page.
 If any user has favorited books from your 'Favorites' list, the rest of that user's Favorite books will be recommended to you, provided you haven't 'Read' the book.